13 Best Non-Alcoholic Beers for Zero-Proof Drinking

 And if you're looking to go completely alcohol-free, be sure to read the label.

-"I would suggest looking at ABV and making sure that if you want to go to completely alcohol free that you purchase 0.0% ABV," says Pankonin.
+"I would suggest looking at ABV and making sure that if you want to go to completely alcohol-free that you purchase 0.0% ABV," says Pankonin.
 "Most non-alcoholic beers might still contain a small amount of alcohol.
-Also, because the alcohol has been removed, we often see those calories being replaced by carbohydrate.
+Also, because the alcohol has been removed, we often see those calories being replaced by carbohydrates.
 So overall calories might be lower or slightly lower in non-alcoholic options, but might have a higher carbohydrate content compared to those beers that contain alcohol," says Pankonin.

 Here are 13 NA beers that you should give a shot.
-And while you're making healthier choices, be sure to stock up on any of The 7 Healthiest Foods to Eat Right Now.
+And while you're making healthier choices, be sure to check out: Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Heineken 0.0 launched in January 2019, and they even sold 31-packs specifically for Dry January.
 One serving has 0.05% ABV and 69 calories.